 5. Working with dedicated teams

 There’s no doubt about it, we live in the era of outsourcing.
 At the same time, companies are looking for more sustainable partnerships in this area.
 The thing is, while outsourcing helps in cutting the costs of software development, it is also important for businesses to work with someone who offers dedicated development services so that projects get the opportunity to develop further and grow better.
 Another interesting fact is that Eastern Europe is trending in providing markets with dedicated teams of software developers.
-For example, Ukrainian, Belarusian, and Polish IT outsourcing markets have constantly been growing over the past few years as they offer highly educated specialists with reasonable prices and tax privileges for companies located in the EU and the USA.
+For example, Georgian, or Polish IT outsourcing markets have constantly been growing over the past few years as they offer highly educated specialists with reasonable prices and tax privileges for companies located in the EU and the USA.